fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 So far all of our tests for the frontend have been unit tests that have validated the correct functioning of individual components.
 Unit testing is useful at times, but even a comprehensive suite of unit tests is not enough to validate that the application works as a whole.

-Next let's write a single integration test for the application.
+Next, let's write a single integration test for the application.
 Writing integration tests is considerably more difficult than writing unit tests for individual components.
 There are two challenges specific to our application: the application fetches the notes from the backend <i>and</i> the application uses local storage for storing information about the user who is logged in.

 Local storage is not available to our tests by default, as it is functionality provided by the browser and our tests are not running in the browser.
 It is quite easy to overcome this challenge by defining a <i>mock</i> that mimics the functionality of the local storage.
 There are  [many](https://stackoverflow.com/questions/32911630/how-do-i-deal-with-localstorage-in-jest-tests) ways to accomplish this.